moshix/CP-67-CMS-Source/README.md

 From there, it was written to .aws format with the VMFPLC2 tape format.
 Then, moved to a modern z/VM system, worked on the files a bit, then moved them back to VM/370, and then printed to ASCI files... with love.
+Two of the files on the tapes had permanent read errors, so some content may be lost.

 I received generous help from Bob Polmanter and Neale Ferguson to make this happen.
 Thank you!